couchbaselabs/try-cb-python/README.md

         -d @fts-hotels-index.json
 ```

-Finally, if you want to see how the sample frontend Vue application works with your changes,
+If you want to see how the sample frontend Vue application works with your changes,
 run it with:

 ```
 docker-compose up frontend
 ```

-### Running the frontend manually
+### Running the Frontend Manually

 To run the frontend components manually without Docker, follow the guide
 [here](https://github.com/couchbaselabs/try-cb-frontend-v2)

-## REST API reference, and tests.
+## REST API Reference, and Tests

-All the travel-sample apps conform to the same interface, which means that they can all be used with the same database configuration and Vue.js frontend.
+All the travel-sample apps conform to the same interface, which means that they can all use the same database configuration and Vue.js frontend.

-We've integrated Swagger/OpenApi version 3 documentation which can be accessed on the backend at `http://localhost:8080/apidocs` once you have started the app.
+Swagger/OpenApi version 3 documentation exists on the backend at `http://localhost:8080/apidocs` once you have started the app.

-(You can also view a read-only version at https://docs.couchbase.com/python-sdk/current/hello-world/sample-application.html#)
+You can also view a read-only version at https://docs.couchbase.com/python-sdk/current/hello-world/sample-application.html#

-To further ensure that every app conforms to the API, we have a [test suite][try-cb-test], which you can simply run with the command:
+To make sure that every app conforms to the API, there is a [test suite][try-cb-test], which you can run with the command:

 ```
 docker-compose --profile test up test
 ```

-Best practice for running tests Mix-and-Match style are WIP.
-Something like the following might work on Mac:
+Best practices for running tests Mix-and-Match style are still in development.
+Something like the following may work on Mac:

 ```
 BACKEND_BASE_URL=http://host.docker.internal:8080 docker-compose up test